syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/Draganddroptabs.md

 # Drag and drop tabs

 Tabbed Form allows move the tabs from one position to another position by dragging and dropping the corresponding tab.
-This can be done by setting the `TabbedFormControl.AllowDraggingTabs` property as true.
+This can be done by setting the [TabbedFormControl.AllowDraggingTabs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.SfTabbedFormControl~AllowDraggingTabs.html) property as `true`.

 {% tabs %}
 {% highlight c# %}